-Any business that employees H-1B workers during the COVID-19 crisis should consult with an experienced immigration attorney to avoid potential issues.
+Any business that employs H-1B workers during the COVID-19 crisis should consult with an experienced immigration attorney to avoid potential issues.

-L-1 visas allow international businesses to transfer executives and managers from offices abroad to offices in the US.
-They also allow foreign businesses to send executives and managers to the US to establish a local office.
+L-1 visas allow international businesses to transfer executives and managers from offices abroad to offices in the United States.
+They also allow foreign businesses to send executives and managers to the United States to establish a local office.

 Businesses with L-1 employees must maintain an office where they conduct operations, and USCIS may conduct “on-site compliance” reviews from time-to-time.
 There is a chance that USCIS may visit an office that has been temporarily closed and incorrectly conclude that operations are terminated or that the L-1 employee no longer works there.
 In order to get ahead of this, employers preparing to temporarily close their offices should collect documentation showing that the closure is temporary and related to COVID-19.

-Some workers have “blanket L-1 visas.”
-This option allows applicants to apply directly to a US consulate or embassy, which is great it allows their employer to avoid submitting a separate petition to USCIS.
+Some workers have “blanket” L-1 visas.
+This option allows applicants to apply directly to a US consulate or embassy, which allows their employer to avoid submitting a separate petition to USCIS.
 However, L-1 visa employees will find it difficult to renew their visas abroad as consulates shutter their windows.
-Therefore employers will need to submit individual L-1 petitions alongside substansial supporting documents.
+Employers will therefore need to submit individual L-1 petitions alongside substantial supporting documents.

-Any business that employees L-1 workers during the COVID-19 crisis should consult with an experienced immigration attorney to avoid potential issues.
+Any business that employs L-1 workers during the COVID-19 crisis should consult with an experienced immigration attorney to avoid potential issues.

-F-1 visas allow foreign students to study in the US.
+F-1 visas allow foreign students to study in the United States.
 Many F-1 students are eligible to apply for Optional Practice Training (OPT), which provides work authorization for 12 months.
-Students must apply for OPT several months prior to graduation and they must submit their applications from within the US.
+Students must apply for OPT several months prior to graduation and they must submit their applications from within the United States.

 Many schools have advised students to return to their home countries to ride out the COVID-19 pandemic.
-Although students should generally follow their advisors’ guidance, they should also consider applying for OPT before they leave the US in order to maintain their eligibility.
+Although students should generally follow their advisors’ guidance, they should also consider applying for OPT before they leave the United States in order to maintain their eligibility.

-Any F-1 student in the US during the COVID-19 crisis should consult with an experienced immigration attorney before departing the country to avoid potential issues.
+Any F-1 student in the United States during the COVID-19 crisis should consult with an experienced immigration attorney before departing the country to avoid potential issues.